Blue Line (MBTA): Station renovations

 Service between Bowdoin and Airport was replaced by buses from May 18–31, 2020, and April 25 to May 17, 2022, for track replacement and waterproofing work in the East Boston Tunnel.
 During the 2022 closure, temporary ferry service between Long Wharf and East Boston was also offered.
-An additional closure of the outer portion of the line from May 22 to June 8, 2022, will allow for repairs to the Suffolk Downs footbridge.
+An additional closure of the outer portion of the line from May 22 to June 8, 2022, allowed for repairs to the Suffolk Downs footbridge.
+No fares were charged on the Blue Line from July 5 to August 31, 2023, during a closure of the Sumner Tunnel.